TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### See also

-Sometimes it is more useful to only delete the graphs that belong to a dataset, but leave the dataset metadata, services, and assets in places.
+Sometimes it is more useful to only delete the graphs that belong to a dataset, but leave the dataset metadata, services, and assets in place.
 The following methods can be used for this purpose:

 - [Dataset.deleteGraph(graphName: string)](#datasetdeletegraphname-string)
 - [Dataset.removeAllGraphs()](#datasetremoveallgraphs)